RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 ^^^^^^^^^^^^^^

 "Single-level load balancing algorithms are sequentially applied to each AMR level independently, and the resulting distributions are mapped onto the ranks taking into account the weights already assigned to them (assign heaviest set of grids to the least loaded rank).
-Note that the load of each process is measured by how much memory has already been allocated, not how much memory will be allocated."[14]_
+Note that the load of each process is measured by how much memory has already been allocated, not how much memory will be allocated."[15]_

-AMRex provides three load balancing algorithms: Knapsack, SFC and Round-robin.
+AMReX provides three load balancing algorithms: Knapsack, SFC and Round-robin.

-We kept the default algorithm SFC which "enumerate grids with a space-filling Z-morton curve, then partition the resulting ordering across ranks in a way that balances the load."[14]_
+We kept the default algorithm SFC which "enumerate grids with a space-filling Z-morton curve, then partition the resulting ordering across ranks in a way that balances the load."[15]_

 Benchmarks
 ^^^^^^^^^^